Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Preliminaries

 We also need the following notion of coarse median isomorphisms when we characterise rank via interval growths in Section \ref{growth section}. \begin{defn} Let $(X,d_X)$, $(Y,d_Y)$ be metric spaces and $\mu_X$, $\mu_Y$ be coarse medians on them, respectively.
 A map $f:X \to Y$ is called a $(\rho,C)$-\emph{coarse median isomorphism} for some proper function $\rho: \mathbb{R}^+ \to \mathbb{R}^+$ and constant $C>0$, if $f$ is a $(\rho,C)$-coarse equivalence as well as a $C$-quasi-morphism. \end{defn}

 There is a nice categoric explanation of this terminology given in Appendix \ref{The coarse median (space) category}.
-As shown in Remark \ref{dep of para for coarse median iso}, for a $(\rho_+,C)$-coarse median isomorphism $f$, any $(\rho_+,C)$-coarse inverse $g$ is a $C'$-quasi-morphism with the constant $C'$ depending only on $\rho_+,C$ and parameters of $X,Y$.
+We will show in Remark \ref{dep of para for coarse median iso} that for a $(\rho_+,C)$-coarse median isomorphism $f$, any $(\rho_+,C)$-coarse inverse $g$ is a $C'$-quasi-morphism with the constant $C'$ depending only on $\rho_+,C$ and parameters of $X,Y$.
 In this case, we will also refer to $g$ as an \emph{inverse} of $f$.